 - Applicants and recipients may not enroll in, or be currently enrolled in, any undergraduate or graduate degree program during the time their funded project is in progress.

-- Dated proof of residency (drivers license, property tax statement, utility bill)
+- Dated proof of residency (drivers license, property tax statement, first page of income tax return, utility bill)

-- Professional Artist Resume.
-This is different from an employment resume.
-See these documents for tips on creating yours:
+- A professional artist resume.
+Please note this is DIFFERENT from an employment resume.
+Download these documents for tips on creating yours: